luigifreda/pyslam/README.md

 #### Dense reconstruction while running SLAM

 The SLAM back-end hosts a volumetric reconstruction pipeline.
 This is disabled by default.
-You can enable it by setting `kUseVolumetricIntegration=True` and selecting your preferred method `kVolumetricIntegrationType` in `pyslam/config_parameters.py`.
+You can enable it by setting `kDoVolumetricIntegration=True` and selecting your preferred method `kVolumetricIntegrationType` in `pyslam/config_parameters.py`.
 At present, two methods are available: `TSDF` and `GAUSSIAN_SPLATTING` (see [pyslam/dense/volumetric_integrator_factory.py](pyslam/dense/volumetric_integrator_factory.py)).
 Note that you need CUDA in order to run `GAUSSIAN_SPLATTING` method.

 At present, the volumetric reconstruction pipeline works with:
 - RGBD datasets